grantcarthew/notes-google-cloud-architect/Big Data/BigQuery.md

 # Points of Interest

 * Datasets:
-  * Are a grouping mechanizm that holds zero or more tables.
+  * Are a grouping mechanism that holds zero or more tables.
   * Are the lowest unit of access control.
   * Are owned by projects.
 * Object names are relative to the project.